hashrabbit/bitcoin-guides/mining/README.md

 Mining
 ======
-Bitcoin mining is the process of making computer hardware do mathematical calculations to confirm transactions for the Bitcoin network.
+Mining is the process of making computer hardware do mathematical calculations to confirm transactions for the Bitcoin network.

 >*“Mining gives a very different kind of mental image of what we do.
 We are not mining, we are processing transactions and adding blocks to the blockchain.”* -
 > Dr.Naveed Sherwani, CEO of PeerNova